South America · country guide

 Insider tips

-• Book domestic flights well in advance, especially during peak season, as prices can increase significantly.
+- •Book domestic flights and popular Patagonian accommodations well in advance, especially during peak season (December-February).

-• Carry cash (Argentine Pesos) for smaller towns and purchases, as credit card acceptance can be spotty outside major cities.
+- •Carry sufficient cash (Argentine Pesos) for smaller towns and markets, as credit card acceptance can be inconsistent outside major cities.